This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• If you use all-purpose einkorn flour, start with 1 to 2 tablespoons less water.
-You can add additional water if it seems too dry.
+All-purpose einkorn adjustment: If you use all-purpose einkorn flour, start with 1 to 2 tablespoons less water.
+Add more only if the dough seems too dry.

-• You will have best results if you use a scale to weigh your flour.
-Whole wheat einkorn weighs 96 grams per cup and all-purpose einkorn weighs 120 grams per cup.
-If you don't have a scale, fluff the flour with a fork and lightly spoon it into the measuring cup.
+Weigh the flour: A kitchen scale will give you the best results.
+Whole wheat einkorn weighs 96 grams per cup, and all-purpose einkorn weighs 120 grams per cup.
+If you do not have a scale, fluff the flour with a fork and lightly spoon it into the measuring cup.

-• When you are ready to shape it, spread the dough onto a sheet of parchment paper, then slide the parchment paper onto your pizza stone or baking sheet.
-The parchment paper will make it easy to transfer, and you can bake the pizza right on the paper.
+Shape on parchment: Press or spread the dough onto a sheet of parchment paper, then slide the parchment onto your pizza stone or baking sheet.
+You can bake the pizza right on the parchment.

-• This recipe is a fairly high-hydration dough (68% hydration).
-If you find it is just too difficult to work with, then you can add up to 30 grams of flour without making the pizza dough too dry.
+Adjust if needed: This is a fairly high-hydration dough.
+If it feels too difficult to work with, you can add up to 30 grams of flour without making it too dry.

-• Einkorn flour absorbs fat and liquid slowly.
-If the dough seems too wet initially, give it some time to rest before adding more flour.
+Give it time to absorb: Einkorn absorbs liquid and fat slowly.
+If the dough seems too wet at first, let it rest before adding more flour.

 Nutrition